Why Consider Migration?

 Soft Locking vs. Hard Locking

 Diversion automatically indicates when a file is being edited (soft lock)—no one needs to explicitly take authorship.
 You’re not blocked: you can confirm editing via the prompt and proceed.
 If a teammate’s version was committed, you can merge it into your branch (auto-merge on same branch when there’s no conflict).
-Some teams require hard locks; Diversion will offer that option as well.
+Some teams require hard locks; see Hard Locks for details on configuring exclusive file locking.
 Why this matters:In Perforce, you must explicitly take authorship of a file (check-out).
 If someone else has it locked and is unavailable to release it (vacation, sick, etc.), you’re deadlocked.

 Migration Options